Pirita Tolvanen sitting by a desk with posters behind her on a wall

 Applicants are required to independently arrange their own host organization/institution, as the Fulbright Finland Foundation does not arrange such affiliations.

-The focus of the grant cannot be aimed at academic research or full-time studies in the U.S. If you are looking for grants to study in an American university or to pursue academic research, read about the
+The focus of the grant cannot be aimed at academic research or full-time studies in the U.S. If you are looking for grants to study in a U.S. university or to pursue academic research, read about the

 What are the benefits of the ASLA-Fulbright MCPD program?